Lillian & Albert Small Capital Jewish Museum: Adas Israel Synagogue

-Relocation to Capital Jewish Museum site (2016-2021)
+Relocation to Capital Jewish Museum site (2016–21)

 Starting in 2016, the development of the Capitol Crossing project required the building to move again, as the District of Columbia government sold the land on which it sat.
 In response, the museum was closed so that the building could be moved to a new permanent home, where it would re-open as part of a new museum building that would be constructed around the historic synagogue.

 The move proceeded in two stages.
-First, the structure was first moved about 50 feet to a temporary location on Third Street NW, to await the construction of a parking garage that would serve as its permanent base.
+First, the structure was moved about 50 feet to a temporary location on Third Street NW, to await the construction of a parking garage that would serve as its permanent base.
 Then, in early 2019, the building was moved to its final stop at the corner of Third and F Streets, NW.
 Local elected officials attended the move and gave speeches, and a rabbi offered a traveler's prayer.
-At the new location, the synagogue will face east, in accordance with Jewish custom.
-It will be part of the Capital Jewish Museum to be opened to the public in 2021.
+At the new location, the synagogue faces east, in accordance with Jewish custom.
+It is now part of the Capital Jewish Museum.